 Your tax rate will impact how much income tax you’ll owe on your side gigs.
 To figure out your total taxes, combine anything you made from your side gigs, determine your Self-employment taxes (Schedule SE), this is a self-employed person’s share of Social Security and Medicare taxes owed on earnings.
 Include your total income and taxes on Form 1040.

 Keep in mind that extra money from freelancing gigs could bump you up into a higher tax rate, which could result in you having to pay more for taxes.
-For example, for tax year 2021, the tax rate for taxable income over $40,525 was 22%, but it increases to 24% for incomes over $86,375.
+For example, for tax year 2021, the tax rate for a single taxpayer with taxable income over $40,525 is 22%, but it increases to 24% for incomes over $86,375.

 Taxpayers in the U.S. are required to prepay 90 or 100% of their expected taxes through withholding (generally W-2 and 1099-R income) or quarterly estimated taxes.
 To calculate your payments, determine your quarterly net profit and estimate your taxes for the quarter.
 This will help you budget a portion from each job to help pay your quarterly estimates.